 The big agencies that represent the biggest actors are often very hard to get access to, as you can imagine.
 But there are many smaller, boutique agencies that represent actors at all levels of their careers.

-You can find agencies by searching google for agents in your area, asking friends who they’re represented by, or researching associations like The PMA in the UK, or SAG-franchised agencies in the US.
+I recently wrote a blog post about London talent agents that all actors should know that I’d highly recommend checking out.
+You can also find agencies by searching google for agents in your area, asking friends who they’re represented by, or researching associations like The PMA in the UK, or SAG-franchised agencies in the US.

 At this point, you have to do your own due diligence by researching the actors they represent, have they had any good work recently?
 Read their about page on their website, who runs the agency?
 You have to figure out whether you’d like to be represented by them.